Status and phase

 A diagnosis of COPD or a primary diagnosis of asthma, as judged by the investigator

-Bronchiectasis due to cystic fibrosis, hypogammaglobulinemia common variable immunodeficiency, severe immunodeficiency, or requirement for treatment with intravenous immunoglobulin
+Bronchiectasis due to cystic fibrosis, primary hypogammaglobulinemia common variable immunodeficiency, severe immunodeficiency, or requirement for treatment with intravenous immunoglobulin

 Current smoker defined as by the Centers for Disease Control and Prevention (CDC)